 Contact a VCF Attorney Who Can Help Obtain Your Rightful Compensation

 Filing a 9/11 NYC employees claim for loss of earnings and pension benefits with the VCF involves complex regulations and a considerable amount of paperwork.
 If you’re an eligible NYC employee who suffers a 9/11-related illness, a knowledgeable VCF attorney can help ensure you recover your lost pension benefits and earnings.
 The Dearie Law Firm, P.C. has been providing 9/11 responders, survivors, and their families with high-quality legal representation for more than a decade.
-For a free consultation, call 1-800-2-DEARIE.
+Contact us for a consultation.